jonfernandez12/kitten_web_app/README.md

 https://mynuxtapp-42dde.firebaseapp.com/posts

-The purpose of this application was learn how to handle different threads (users doing actions) on an application deployed in the cloud.
+The purpose of this application was learn how to handle different threads on an application deployed in the cloud.
+In this case, users can like posts of kittens in parallel and their like will be handled by the application, which will handle the priorities.

 ## Build Setup